Undergraduate opportunities

 Project Focus

 Students in this program will work in small groups on a multifaceted project aimed at exposing local girls and boys to discussions around gender equality and empowerment.
-Alongside the local team, every morning, the groups will prepare and deliver a series of workshops to local grade 8-12 students from two Catholic schools.
+Alongside the local team, every morning, the groups will prepare and deliver a series of workshops to local grade 8-12 students from two schools.
 Typically, workshop topics are not standalone and are designed to be delivered as a 3-4 workshop series, and may be presented to multiple classes over the course of the project.
 Workshop topics include: Gender-Based Violence, Mental Health, Women’s Health and Self-Esteem.

 In the afternoons, students will engage in various community development initiatives including other girl impact projects for boys and girls in grades 5-6; after-school activities to help engage children, including clubs addressing reading, health, math, art and rugby as well as an Eco Club, where local children learn about the environment and climate change.
 During the afternoon, students may work alongside other international volunteers.
 In the evening, students will participate in activities hosted at the volunteer house, including workshops such as Nyanja Language Lessons.
 Students will also engage in evening reflection as a group to discuss and reflect upon their daily experiences.